BryanGrandon/Frontend-Notes/documents/global/package-managers.md

 # Package Managers

+Package managers allow you to manage the dependencies ( external code written by you or someone else ) that your project needs to work correctly.

 ## npm

 npm is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js.